jundis/CWSlack-SlashCommands/README.md

 7. Copy the token
 8. Set a name, icon, and auto complete text if wanted.
 9. Run install.php and proceed through database setup.
 This will also verify you have the required PHP and cURL versions.
-10. Modify the config.php file with your companies values and timezone.
+10. Complete the install.php configuration, or manually modify the config.php file with the necessary values.
 Full configuration info below.
 11. Test it in Slack!

 ## cwslack-incoming.php